Mary Moriarty: Hennepin County Attorney (2022–present)

 In September 2023, Moriarty contradicted Ellison over a legal opinion on restraints by school resource officers (SRO).
 A law passed by the Minnesota Legislature in 2023 had altered legally permissible restraints by SROs, leading to confusion over permissible restraints and SROs pulling out of schools due to uncertainty over liability under the law.
-On September 20th, Ellison issued a legal opinion that SROs may continue to restrain lawbreaking students, which led to the return of some SROs.
+On September 20, Ellison issued a legal opinion that SROs may continue to restrain lawbreaking students, which led to the return of some SROs.
 A week later, Moriarty disputed Ellison's interpretation, causing further confusion on the law.
 Moriarty acknowledged that only the attorney general could issue a binding opinion, but pointed out that a judge may rule differently in court.

 In September 2023, Moriarty announced that she would consider prosecution of a state trooper involved in the deadly shooting of Ricky Cobb II.
 Moriarty emphasized her consulting of a use-of-force expert, saying that their independent review would be "a critical part of our process".
 She later charged the trooper with murder in January 2024, determining that "charges were appropriate without the use of an expert".
 Moriarty had retained Jeffrey Noble as her expert, who had previously testified for Ramsey County prosecutors that the shooting of Philando Castile was unreasonable.
 Moriarty stopped consulting with Noble after a meeting regarding his preliminary thoughts on the case, where Noble gave his opinion that the trooper acted reasonably in shooting Cobb.
 Governor Walz questioned Moriarty's strategy, saying, "But as a layman on this, why would you not listen to use of force?
 Why would that not be central to something you do?", and advocating for the release of relevant documents in the case.
 The State Patrol's use-of-force expert also provided an affidavit stating that prosecutors in Moriarty's office had cherry-picked his statements to produce a criminal complaint against the trooper, who the expert said had acted in accordance with training.
 In June 2024, Moriarty dropped the case against the state trooper, Ryan Londregan.

 In April 2025, Moriarty began requiring prosecutors to consider race when negotiating plea deals.
 In May, the U.S. Department of Justice initiated a civil rights investigation into the Hennepin County Attorney's Office over Moriarty's policy.

-In August 2025, Moriarty announced she will not seek relection.
+In August 2025, Moriarty announced she will not seek relection, so that her time in office will end on January 4, 2027.
+She was a founding member of the Project for the Fight Against Federal Overreach with eight other prosecutors.
+The coalition will assist in prosecuting federal law enforcement officers who violate state laws.